This presentation was presented to the International Pipe Line & Offshore Contractors Association (IPLOCA) in May 2020.

 The topic of my presentation is buoyancy control for very large pipelines, a case study.
 Hope you enjoy it.

-As we all know oil and natural gas piplines frequently require some form of buoyancy control.
+As we all know oil and natural gas pipelines frequently require some form of buoyancy control.
 Negative buoyancy, whether crossing bodies of water, swamps or more commonly just groundwater.
 Of course, the larger the pipeline diameter the greater the need.

 This past year my company, PipeSak, was asked to design and manufacture a weighting system within extremely tight tolerances and constraints to control the buoyancy of three 84 inch diameter water pipelines.
 The project proved not only challenging but groundbreaking in many respects.
 I’d like to present PipeSak’s small but critical component to the success of this important project.